 Amsterdam UMC’s architectural landscape presents an extraordinary wayfinding challenge, with 19 building sections, up to 10 floors, and intricate walkways.
 The Mijksenaar strategy transformed this complexity by using public squares as critical orientation landmarks, creating intuitive spatial cues that naturally guide movement.

-The brutalist design, with its city-like structure and contrasts, became a navigational asset rather than a barrier.
+With its city-like structure and contrasts, the brutalist design became a navigational asset rather than a barrier.
 Instead of overwhelming users with architectural details, the approach focused on helping people orient themselves effortlessly.

 The core strategy developed a trustworthy navigation system prioritizing user experience.
 With over 3,000 signs implemented, the approach created a logical, consistent system that reduces user stress.
 Key principles included comprehensive renumbering and developing a universal wayfinding language applicable across all Amsterdam UMC locations.

-The strategy recognized that each user group experiences the space differently—a nervous patient, a hurried researcher, a worried family member.
-By creating a flexible, empathetic system, the Mijksenaar approach transformed a potentially disorienting environment into a more navigable, less stressful space.
+The strategy recognizes that each user group experiences the space differently—a nervous patient, a hurried researcher, or a worried family member.
+The Mijksenaar approach transformed a potentially disorienting environment into a more navigable, less stressful space by creating a flexible, empathetic system.